siobhanlgorman/knits-and-pieces/README.md

 ### Heroku Deployment
 1. Create Heroku app
+install psycopg2 and djdatabase and add to requirements
 2. Add postgres database to app resources in heroku and copy db url
 3. Attach database to gitpod? : add copied db url
 4. Add secret key for django secret key to env.py and heroku config vars